Sharing the Floor: Some Strategies for Effective Group Facilitation

 - The guidelines provide a valid and specific reference for addressing problematic behavior.
 Leaders or participants can speak to a group member privately or within the group about their concern that a behavior is not in keeping with the agreement.

 Short-form covenanting is a time-efficient way to help a group agree to guidelines.
 Prepare a draft on newsprint before the first meeting and ask participants to respond.
 Invite them to add, delete or modify until everyone understands and accepts the expectations.

 Long-form covenanting invites the group generate its guidelines from scratch.
 Although it takes a little longer, it is more participatory and may foster more of a sense of ownership.
 One approach is to say something like: “Think of a time when you were a member of a productive and safe group.
 What would make this group productive and safe for you?”
 List responses and encourage discussion until consensus is reached.
 Then ask, “What do you think should happen if our behavior is not in keeping with our agreed-upon guidelines?”
 Discuss.

 2. Begin On Time, End On Time

-It is almost always helpful to post an agenda at the beginning of any meeting.
-People like to know what they are doing and where they are going.
 Next to each item, suggest a time, and do an agenda check with the group to get their agreement.
-This is no less important with support groups than with Board meetings, although the former will likely have a much less detailed agenda than the latter.
+Because people like to know what they are doing and where they are going.
+This is no less important with support groups than with Board meetings, although the level of detail will vary.

 Use the timed agenda to enlist the whole group in taking responsibility for the process.
 If they fall behind in the timing, say “I’m concerned (or ‘I notice’) that we are behind our agreed-upon schedule.
 What do you suggest we do about this?”
 Let the group make suggestions.
 Usually, they volunteer that they need to be more focused and self-disciplined, particularly if you ask, “Shall we extend our meeting time by 45 minutes?”